Omnibus spending bill: Appropriations process

 Every year, Congress must pass bills that appropriate money for all discretionary government spending.
 Generally, one bill is passed for each sub-committee of the twelve subcommittees in the U.S. House Committee on Appropriations and the matching 12 subcommittees in the United States Senate Committee on Appropriations.

 When Congress does not or cannot produce separate bills in a timely fashion, it will roll many of the separate appropriations bills into one omnibus spending bill.
 The deadline could be the start of the next fiscal year, October 1, or it could be some other deadline when appropriations would otherwise run out (such as a deadline set by a continuing resolution).
 The fiscal year of the United States is the 12-month period beginning on October 1 and ending on September 30 of the next calendar year.

 Some of the reasons that Congress might not complete all the separate bills include partisan disagreement, disagreement amongst members of the same political party, and too much work on other bills.
 According to Walter J. Oleszek, a political science professor and "senior specialist in American national government at the Congressional Research Service", omnibus bills have become more popular since the 1980s because "party and committee leaders can package or bury controversial provisions in one massive bill to be voted up or down."

 Omnibus bills can also be used to "veto-proof" items, by including measures that the president is expected to veto if they were submitted for signature on their own, but who is willing or pressured into signing an omnibus bill that includes those measures.

+Minibus

+A "minibus" (short for "mini-omnibus") is a spending bill which provides funding for multiple sectors of the federal government, but not for all of them.

+Cromnibus

+A "cromnibus" (portmanteau of "CR" and "omnibus") is a bill setting new funding levels for certain sectors of the federal government, while renewing the previous fiscal year's ones for others.